-Some employees may qualify to contribute to the MNRPF, a defined benefit scheme, with a contribution rate of 15.5%.
-The group made contributions to this fund of £1,959 in the year.
+Some employees may qualify to contribute to the MNRPF, a defined benefit scheme, with a contribution rate of 11.9%.
+Orkney Ferries made contributions to this fund of £1,469 in the year.
 It is a multiple employer scheme and the group is unable to identify its share of the underlying assets and liabilities.
 As at the last full valuation in March 2011, the MNRPF had a deficit of assets over liabilities of £212M.
+The trustees of the new section have requested deficit contributions from each employer, and the company has made additional contributions.
+The additional contributions are subject to change, dependent on the results of future actuarial valuations of the fund.